julien-montmartin/ternary-tree/README.md

 A search in a TST compares the current character in the key with the character of the current node:

-* If both matches, the search traverse the middle child, and proceed to the next character in the key
+* If both matches, the search traverses the middle child, and proceed to the next character in the key
 * If the key character is less than the node one, the search simply goes through the left child, and keep looking for the same key character
 * Respectively, if the key character is greater than the node one, the search simply goes through the right child